eslint/rfcs/designs/2024-multithread-linting/README.md

 One potential alternative to directly passing unserializable options to the `ESLint` constructor is to export these options from a module.
 This module will be uniquely identified by a (serializable) URL, and only this URL will have to be passed to worker threads.
 The module can be either a file or a memory module (**note**: Node.js can only import modules with the schemes `file`, `data`, and `node`[^2]; other runtimes like Deno also support `blob` and `http`/`https`).
+This solution is specifically conceived for API consumers, but it can be readily adapted to handle the case where ESLint is executed from the command line.

-In order to let consumers load those options and create an `ESLint` instance, a new static method will be added to the `ESLint` class.
+In order to let API consumers load those options and create an `ESLint` instance, a new static method will be added to the `ESLint` class.
-The new method `fromOptionModule` could be used by consumers to create an instance of `ESLint` from arbitrary, unserializable options:
+The new method `fromOptionModule` could be used by API consumers to create an instance of `ESLint` from arbitrary, unserializable options:

 ```js